mattheww/gomill/gomill_docs/boards.rst

 Their *row* and *col* parameters should be ints representing coordinates in the :ref:`system <go_related_data_representation>` used for a *point*.

-The behaviour of :class:`!Board` methods is unspecified if they are passed out-of-range coordinates.

 .. method:: Board.get(row, col)

    :rtype: *colour* or ``None``

    Returns the contents of the specified point.

+   Raises :exc:`IndexError` if the coordinates are out of range.

 .. method:: Board.play(row, col, colour)

    :rtype: *move*

    Places a stone of the specified *colour* on the specified point.

+   Raises :exc:`IndexError` if the coordinates are out of range.

    Raises :exc:`ValueError` if the point isn't empty.